ente-io/ente/README.md

-# ente - simple, safe photo storage
+# Ente – Simple, safe photo storage

-**ente** is a cloud storage that provides end-to-end encryption for your data.
+**Ente** is a cloud storage that provides end-to-end encryption for your data.

 We have open-source apps across [Android](https://github.com/ente-io/photos-app),